The process of conveyancing involves interaction with many types of professionals including estate agents.

 You might face penalties or fees for ending the agreement prematurely.
 It's important to understand these terms to gauge any financial implications.
 Sometimes, a frank discussion with your current agent can lead to a mutual agreement to part ways amicably.

-One of the biggest risks when switching estate agents is the potential to pay double commission.
+One of the biggest risks when switching estate agents is the possibility of paying double commission.
 This situation arises if your new and old agents both claim commission on the sale of your property.

 To avoid this, clarify the terms of your existing contract regarding continuing liability.
-Ensure that your new agreement states that the new agent is solely responsible for the sale to prevent disputes over commission.
+Ensure that your new agreement states that the new agent is solely responsible for the sale to prevent commission disputes.

 How to select a new estate agent effectively